E3

 How to Fix / Troubleshooting

 Safety First: Unplug the freezer before removing the evaporator cover.
-Use gloves to protect hands from sharp metal edges.
+Use gloves to protect your hands from sharp metal edges.

 - Step 1 – Access evaporator area: Remove baskets and shelves.
-Take off the rear interior panel to expose the evaporator coil and defrost thermistor (usually clipped to the tubing).
+Take off the rear interior panel to expose the evaporator coil and the defrost thermistor (usually clipped to the tubing).

-- Step 2 – Inspect sensor: Check that the thermistor is firmly attached to the evaporator and not hanging loose or encased in heavy ice.
+- Step 2 – Inspect sensor: Check that the thermistor is firmly attached to the evaporator and is not hanging loose or encased in heavy ice.
 If encased, manually defrost with a hair dryer on low, keeping it moving and away from plastic.

 - Step 4 – Check wiring and board: Inspect the harness from the thermistor to the control board for damage.
-If wiring is good and a new thermistor does not clear E3, replace the electronic control board.
+If the wiring is good and a new thermistor does not clear E3, replace the electronic control board.

 Advertisements